junxit/us-congress-bills-114/bill.md

 > To amend the Public Health Service Act to ensure preparedness for chemical, radiological, biological, and nuclear threats, and for other purposes.

 ## § 1.
-Short title
+Short title; table of contents

-This Act may be cited as the “Strengthening Public Health Emergency Response Act of 2015”.
+- **(a)** *Short title* This Act may be cited as the “Strengthening Public Health Emergency Response Act of 2016”.
+- **(b)** *Table of contents* The table of contents of this Act is as follows:

 ## § 2.
-Hospital preparedness program

-Subsection (j) of section 319C–2 of the Public Health Service Act (42 U.S.C.
-247d–3b) is amended by adding at the end the following:

-> - **(5)** *Minimum funding level for awards* Of the amounts appropriated to carry out this section for a fiscal year, not less than 97 percent shall be awarded to eligible entities as described in subsection (a).

-## § 3.
 GAO report on State, local, and hospital preparedness programs

 - **(a)** *In general* Not later than 1 year after the date of enactment of this Act, the Comptroller General of the United States shall submit a report to the Congress on the programs for awarding cooperative agreements and grants under section 319C–1 of the Public Health Service Act (42 U.S.C.
 247d–3a; improving State and local public health security) and section 319C–2 of such Act (42 U.S.C.
 247d–3b; partnerships for State and regional hospital preparedness to improve surge capacity).
 - **(b)** *Contents* The report under subsection (a) shall address each of the following:
   - **(1)** The goals of the programs specified in subsection (a).
-  - **(2)** The extent to which such goals are being met, including performance metrics that could help assess whether such programs are succeeding.
+  - **(2)** The extent to which such goals are being met, including performance metrics that could help to assess whether such programs are succeeding at the coalition and member level.
-  - **(3)** How such programs could be improved.
+  - **(3)** How such programs could be improved, including how such programs could be modified to improve the medical preparedness of hospitals, health care coalitions, and the continuity of health care delivery.
   - **(4)** How such programs complement other preparedness programs of the Department of Health and Human Services.
   - **(5)** How funds awarded through such programs should be allocated and whether that allocation should be based on risk.
   - **(6)** Progress made toward State and local preparedness entities being self-sustaining.
   - **(7)** Whether the level of funding for such programs is sufficient.
+  - **(8)** How funding for such programs is being used to ensure preparedness for at-risk populations including children, pregnant women, senior citizens, and other individuals who may have unique needs in the event of a public health emergency, such as individuals with disabilities.
+  - **(9)**
+    - **(A)** How, and to what extent, entities are using the funds awarded to such entities through section 319C–2 of the Public Health Service Act (42 U.S.C.
+247d–3b) to directly fund regional health care coalitions and members of such coalitions.
+    - **(B)** The amount each such entity retains for its own indirect and direct costs.
+    - **(C)** The purposes for which such retained funds are used and whether these uses provide value for the program under such section 319C–2, regional health care coalitions, and members of such coalitions.
+  - **(10)** The extent to which the funds awarded through the programs under sections 319C–1 and 319C–2 of the Public Health Service Act (42 U.S.C.
+247d–3a, 247d–3b) have been used for overlapping purposes.

-## § 4.
+## § 3.
 Strategic national stockpile

 Section 319F–2(a)(2) of the Public Health Service Act (42 U.S.C.
 247d–6b(a)(2)) is amended—

 - **(1)** in subparagraph (G), by striking “and” at the end;
 - **(2)** in subparagraph (H), by striking the period at the end and inserting “; and”; and
 - **(3)** by adding at the end the following:
-  > - **(I)** ensure procedures are in place to coordinate the ongoing stockpiling by the Biomedical Advanced Research and Development Authority and Centers for Disease Control and Prevention of qualified countermeasures (as defined in section 319F–1), security countermeasures (as defined in this section), and qualified pandemic or epidemic products (as defined in section 319F–3) for which funds have been made available under section 319L in order to avoid any gaps in preparedness.
+  > - **(I)** ensure procedures are in place to coordinate the ongoing stockpiling by the Biomedical Advanced Research and Development Authority and Centers for Disease Control and Prevention of qualified countermeasures (as defined in section 319F–1) for which funds have been made available under this part, security countermeasures (as defined in this section), and qualified pandemic or epidemic products (as defined in section 319F–3) for which funds have been made available under section 319L in order to avoid any gaps in preparedness.

-## § 5.
+## § 4.
 Project Bioshield procurement process

 Section 319F–2(c) of the Public Health Service Act (42 U.S.C.
 247d–6b(c)) is amended—

 - **(1)** in paragraph (4)(A)(ii), by striking “make a recommendation under paragraph (6) that the special reserve fund as defined in subsection (h) be made available for the procurement of such countermeasure” and inserting “make available the special reserve fund as defined in subsection (h) for procurement of such countermeasure”;
 - **(2)** in paragraph (6)—
   - **(A)** by striking subparagraphs (A), (B), (C), and (E); and
-  - **(B)** by striking “(6) Recommendations for president’s approval” and all that follows through “(D) Subsequent specific countermeasures.—” and inserting “(6) Subsequent specific countermeasures.—Procurement under”; and
+  - **(B)** by striking “(6) Recommendations for president’s approval” and all that follows through “(D) Subsequent specific countermeasures.—” and inserting “(6) Subsequent specific countermeasures.—”; and
 - **(3)** in paragraph (7)—
   - **(A)** by striking subparagraph (A);
   - **(B)** by redesignating subparagraph (B) as subparagraph (A) and amending such subparagraph (A), as redesignated, to read as follows: